-Put simply, the term “wheel alignment” refers to how well
+Put simply, the term “wheel alignment”

-vehicle are aligned relative to each other,
+vehicle are aligned relative to each other, as well as

 vehicles are designed to deliver precise steering and

 angles are correct for that vehicle.

 What are the Benefits of Wheel Alignment?

 Braking and steering response is improved.

 fatigue is reduced, since the overall driving

 experience is improved.